RunestoneInteractive/pythonds/_sources/Graphs/PrimsSpanningTreeAlgorithm.rst

 is not considered to be part of the spanning tree until it is removed from the priority queue.

-Since B has the smallest distance we look at B next.
-Examining B’s neighbors we see that D and E can be updated.
-Both D and E get new distance values and their predecessor links are updated.
-Moving on to the next node in the priority queue we find C. The only node C is adjacent to that is still in the priority queue is F, thus we can update the distance to F and adjust F’s position in the priority queue.

-Now we examine the vertices adjacent to node D. We find that we can update E and reduce the distance to E from 6 to 4.
-When we do this we change the predecessor link on E to point back to D, thus preparing it to be grafted into the spanning tree but in a different location.
-The rest of the algorithm proceeds as you would expect, adding each new node to the tree.

 .. _fig_prima:

 .. figure:: Figures/prima.png